90s Anime: 21 Best Classics From the 1990s

-• Cel-era texture: grain, softer gradients, and occasional “imperfections” that feel human.
+• Cel-era texture: grain, soft gradients, and small imperfections that feel human.

-• Bolder contrasts: heavier shadows and dramatic lighting choices (especially in sci-fi and horror).
+• Bolder contrast: heavy shadows and dramatic lighting, especially in sci-fi and horror.

-• Expressive faces: reactions feel exaggerated, but still emotionally precise.
+• Expressive faces: reactions get exaggerated, but they stay emotionally precise.

 • Genre freedom: the decade popularized everything from mecha deconstructions to cyberpunk philosophy.